Montreal-Quakers/website/_pages/south_shore.md

 ### Mobility
 * The side door is no longer automatic, however the main door is.
-* There is an elevator (wait a few seconds for it to activate).
+* There is an elevator (wait a few seconds for it to activate) via the main door.
 * There is an accessible bathroom in the church (elevator level).
+* To have someone open the main door for you, probably safest to [contact us in advance](/contact).

 ### Language
-* This group is bilingual.
+* This group is bilingual and predominantly francophone.